niekveldhuis/compass/2_3_Data_Acquisition_ORACC/2_3_Data_Acquisition_ORACC.md

                 },
 ```

-This indicates a double ruling at the end of the prism [CUSAS 12, 3.1.01](http://oracc.org/dcclt/P273880)).
+This indicates a double ruling at the end of the prism [CUSAS 12, 3.1.01](http://oracc.org/dcclt/P273880).

 Such information may be captured by looking for nodes that include the key `type` with value `nonx` and add the relevant fields to the list in `parsejson()`.
+The code for doing so is not discussed in the present chapter, but the Extended JSON parser in the Compass repo does include that functionality.

 ### 2.3.7 Data Structuring